-With emphasis on decreasing the use of opioids in the United States, the American College of Physicians (ACP) updated their guidelines for treating back pain.
+With an emphasis on decreasing the use of opioids in the United States, the American College of Physicians (ACP) updated its guidelines for treating back pain.
 The new guidelines, keeping in-line with the Centers for Disease Control’s (CDC) position on opioid medications, strongly encourage clinicians to consider prescribing narcotics for their patients only as a last resort.

 Low back pain affects close to two-thirds of Americans.
 The new guidelines emphasize that patients with acute and sub-acute cases (pain that goes away within 3 months) may find their pain improve over time without treatment of any kind.
 But not everyone has the ability to simply wait it out.
 In these cases, and when pain becomes chronic (pain that persists beyond 3 months), the ACP strongly advises physicians to avoid unnecessary tests and prescribing costly and potentially harmful drugs, especially narcotics.
 When it comes to low back pain the ACP recommends that non-invasive and non-drug therapies like acupuncture, massage, yoga, and other mind-body therapies should be the first line of treatment, and we agree!